 Best Self Contained Composting Toilet

-There is a built-in 12-volt fan located in the head to help aerate the solids.
-This circulates the air, increasing the composting process, and it reduces odors, making this a great choice if you want a toilet with less bad smells.
+There is a built-in 12-volt fan located in the head to help aerate any solid waste.
+It circulates the air, aiding the composting process and reducing odors, so this is a great option if you want to avoid bad smells.

 Pros